-Note: because we are currently measuring this chapter then we need to send an event 8 because there is an "open" event 15.
+Note: again, because we are not currently measuring this chapter then there is no reason to send an event 8.
+However if it is problematic to selectively suppress the event it will be ignored if we receive it.
+This is because there is no "open" event 15 at this time.